 ManTech headquarters, Fairfax, VA.
 Image: Andrew Blake

-LulzSupport confirmed that he had in fact breached the contractor's network and had stolen files after having acquired access through an employee's virtual private network.
+22:50 did you own mantech ???LulzSupport confirmed that he had in fact breached the contractor's network and had stolen files after having acquired access through an employee's virtual private network.
 He then told Monsegur that it might be possible to exploit other users with access to ManTech's servers.

 Monsegur spared no time when LulzSupport told him about the intrusion.
 "OMFG," he responded.
 "That is what we needed."23:39 my brother come to our private server / channel

 23:39 so we can do thisWithin an hour, LulzSupport was recruited by Monsegur and introduced to a handful of other hackers who would turn the ManTech breach into a full-fledged Anonymous operation.
 In a newly created IRC channel, named "babytech," LulzSupport told the group what he’d uncovered.